wp-plugins/xili-language/readme.txt

 = 2.1.1 =
 * fixes uninstall white screen, fixes focus error
 = 2.1.0 =
-* new navigation when singular linked post in xili_language_list, multiple nav menus location, new filter for xili_nav_lang_list see code
+* new navigation when singular linked post in xili_language_list, multiple nav menus location, new filter for xili_nav_lang_list see code..
+* when a singular (single or page) is displayed, linked posts of other languages are set in xili-language-list links .
+Previously, it was possible to offer this behaviour by using hook (filter) provided by the plugin.
+Now, for newbies, it will be easier to link posts according languages with widget.
+* for previous users of navigation menus : v2.1.0 is compatible with settings of previous release BUT introduces now a way to choose multiple menu locations - so revisit the settings page to confirm your previous choice or sets to new navigation way including singular links.
 = 2.0.0 =
 * erase old coding remaining for 2.9.x - Improve (progressively) readme...
 = 1.9.1 =